 The Parent Company and its subsidiaries (hereinafter referred to as "the Group") is one of the largest branded food products companies in the Philippines and has a strong presence in ASEAN markets.
-The Group is involved in a wide range of food-related businesses which are organized into two (2) business segments: branded consumer foods and agro-industrial and commodity foods.
+The Group is involved in a wide range of food-related businesses which are organized into three (3) business segments: Branded Consumer Foods (BCF), Animal Nutrition and Health (ANH), and Commodities.